alexwhittemore/florinsim/readme.md

 You win more money in all cases, the F20 probability doubler becomes less of a screw job, and perhaps most importantly of all, you waste a whole bunch of IRL time and money waiting for your neighbors to bump the pot :)

 ## Future Work (that I'm not going to do)

+### Code quality
+This isn't exactly test driven development, so it's really best-effort on my part that the simulation is even correct.
+I think it is, though.

+### Simulation stuff
 This is hardly an exhaustive list of betting strategies, and doesn't anser a number of questions about what to do during individual conditions of the cases included.
 For example, what's the probability that, betting on (3), you leave other players to take a huge pot, thereby screwing yourself?
 That is, low n_tickets between resetting the pot to zero.
 Also for example, does it make sense to pay 20 Florins to double my odds if the 5% purse is all the way up at 1000 Florins?
 Probably - that's 20 Florins for a marginal expected profit of 50 florins, rather than 20 Florins for 2.5 in the base-case.
 Actually, the static break-even point in that case is a purse of 400 florins - in excess of F400, you should double-down.

 Anyway, getting you to read all the way to this point is way more valuable than the in-game currency, so now that I've already broken my promise once, I'm going to leave it at that, for real.